Home Assistant Core 2023.2! 🎉

 - The experimental multi-pan feature has been enabled again.
 Allowing to run both Zigbee and Thread using the single radio found in both Home Assistant Yellow and Home Assistant SkyConnect.

-- The following integrations now reached a Platinum level on the
+- The following integrations now reached a Platinum level on the integration quality scale:

 We welcome the following new integrations in this release: